 - Describe your experiences living/traveling in the United States.

-Any CC/SEAS first-year student who is not a United States citizen or who, regardless of citizenship, self-identify as an international student can take part in ISOP.
+Any Columbia College or Columbia Engineering first-year student who is not a United States citizen or who, regardless of citizenship, self-identifies as an international student can apply to take part in ISOP.

 Selected ISOP participants will pay $50 USD for the program.
 Financial aid is available.